Glucose, Vitals, NIHSS, and Neurologic Change

 Test Your Knowledge

-During post-thrombolytic monitoring, a patient develops sudden severe headache, vomiting, and a rising blood pressure.
+During post-thrombolytic monitoring, a patient develops sudden severe headache, vomiting, and rising blood pressure.
 What is the priority?

 A